Sauk Valley Community College provides a comprehensive program of student services.

 In keeping with SVCC Board of Trustees Policy 602.01 “Student Admission, Retention, and Academic Standing,” Sauk Valley Community College will consider a petition for tuition refund when the student files a request claiming that the student was unable to complete the semester due to circumstances determined by the college to be exceptional and beyond the control of the student.
 Only acceptable reasons for a refund: Death of the student, parent, child or dependent, sibling, or spouse during the current semester; Illness/injury of a student or dependent of such severity or duration as to preclude successful completion of course(s) during the semester; Involuntary call to military duty.*

 Students have until finals week of the class to file the Petition for Tuition Refund.
 After finals week, no petition will be accepted.
 Students eligible for withdrawal may or may not be entitled to a refund.
-Registration and reinstate fees are non-refundable.
+Reinstate fees are non refundable.

 Circumstances NOT constituting valid reasons for a tuition refund include but are not limited to: death of extended family or friend, change of work schedule or loss of job, loss of child care, incarceration, loss of transportation, moving out of area, issues involving method of instruction, course content dissatisfaction, dissatisfaction of course grade, or dissatisfaction with instructor.